Leadership Development for Future Organizational Success

 As organizations recognize the need for new behaviors in the business climate, they must re-focus their performance management approach to yield the outcomes desired.
 What does the data say?
 The top three metrics for leadership success remain highly conventional, focusing on driving strategy, delivering financial results, and managing operations.
 These remain highly relevant but are simply not enough to create the leadership change necessary today or in the future, requiring organizations to re-think how to measure and reward the focus areas suggested in this blog.

-Action: Define success metrics that drive desired behaviors and make leaders accountable through feedback.
+Action: Define success metrics that drive desired behaviors and make leaders accountable through feedback, including how well they succeed at motivating employees.
 Use coaching tools such as The Birkman Method Coaching Report to identify areas to develop talent through personalized communication that resonates with individuals.

 - Diversity and Inclusion